-A fibre optic cable is made of PMMA (Polymethyl methacrylate) plastic or glass.
+A fibre optic cable is made of PMMA (Polymethyl methacrylate) plastic.
 The fibres are designed to enable the transmission of light from a light source known as an illuminator.
 The fibres distribute the light to a location where light is desired.
-There is no electrical current and no heat in the fibre cable.
-This is advantageous when installed in wet areas or submerged in pools and spas.
-The outer sheathing of the fibre cable is UV protected allowing both outdoor and indoor use, including areas where moisture becomes problematic to some conventional forms of lighting, such as rope lighting.
+There is no electrical current and no heat in the fibre cable advantageous when installed in wet areas or submerged in pools and spas.
+The outer sheathing of the fibre cable is UV protected, allowing both outdoor and indoor use, including areas where moisture becomes problematic to some conventional forms of lighting, such as strip lighting.

-Fibre cables are available in end-lit and side-lit.
-The end-lit fibre cables have the light shining from the end as the actual cable is sheathed to prevent light leakage, thus allowing a brighter emitted light from the end of the cable.
-The side-lit fibre cables have a transparent sheathing, unlike the end-lit cable, therefore allowing the light to emit along the side and length of the actual cable.
+Fibre cables are available in bare (non-insulated) form, end-lit and side-lit.
+The end-lit fibre cables have the light shining from the end as the cable is sheathed in a dark PVC jacket to prevent light leakage, thus allowing a brighter emitted light from the end of the cable.
+The side-lit fibre cables have a transparent sheathing for the light to emit along the side and length of the fibre cable.
 The application governs the type of cable required, for instance, in a downlight application, the end-lit fibre cable is appropriate, whereas, a neon light type effect would require the use of the side-lit cable.

-Fibre optic lighting is suitable for simple lighting purposes, audio and visual interaction, economy and efficiency, and low maintenance.
+Fibre optic lighting is suitable for multiple lighting purposes, visual interaction, efficiency, and low maintenance.
 It is also a great investment and talking point.